fc-io/working-with-alvis-from-ki/README.md

 You can follow instructions at [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to generate an ssh key.

-Then add the public key to ~/.ssh/authorized_keys on alvis.
+Then add the public key to ~/.ssh/authorized_keys on Alvis.

 Try to avoid using old RSA signatures and `scp` as in the [C3se example as of 2025-07-07](https://www.c3se.chalmers.se/documentation/connecting/ssh/#setting-up-a-hostname-alias) and instead use ed25519 and `ssh-copy-id`.
 More secure and faster.